-- 6.1 Any breach of a Disciplinary Offence will be immediately reported to the Dean / Director of the student's academic entity, or his / her designate. - 6.2 Once informed the Dean / Director or his / her designate will: - 6.2.1 Convene and refer the matter to the academic entity Disciplinary Committee for investigation. - 6.2.2 Inform the University Registrar that a Disciplinary Committee has been convened. - 6.3 While the Disciplinary Committee is investigating an offence, the Dean / Director may suspend the student or restrict him / her from specific or all campus based activities until the investigation is completed and a decision reached.
+- Any breach of a Disciplinary Offence will be immediately reported to the Dean / Director of the student's academic entity, the Dean of Students, the Associate Vice-Provost (Student Experience), or his / her designate. - 6.2 Once informed, the Dean / Director / Associate Vice-Provost, or his / her designate will: - 6.2.1 Convene and refer the matter to the academic entity Disciplinary Committee for investigation. - 6.2.2 Inform the University Registrar that a Disciplinary Committee has been convened. - 6.3 While the Disciplinary Committee is investigating an offence, the Dean / Director / Dean of Students / Associate Vice-Provost, may suspend the student or restrict him / her from specific or all campus based activities until the investigation is completed and a decision reached.